Statement from Our Lady’s Hospice & Care Services

 Following a period when the relative was in an acute hospital in Dublin, the hospital requested we meet the cost of repairing the house (which was then uninhabitable) so the relative could return home.
 We complied as it would be against our values and ethos to allow a vulnerable older person to live in unsanitary conditions and we supported the aim to have the patient return to independent living.
 We are pleased to note that the relative has continued to do so since these works in 2006/7.
 In addition, the repairs have also preserved the future value of the property for OLH & CS.

 OLH & CS’s staff and volunteers care for patients, residents and families at a most difficult time in their lives.
-In the past, fundraising money was used on a small number of occasions e.g. Christmas to support small gestures of gratitude and goodwill for the outstanding care provided.
+In the past, fundraising money was used on a small number of occasions e.g. Christmas to support small gestures of gratitude and goodwill for the outstanding care provided, such as a token of gratitude after large fundraising events for a wider cohort of volunteers.
 We have 600 staff and over 330 unpaid volunteers, who do wonderful work above and beyond the call of duty and very occasionally entertainment was provided as a small recognition of their dedication.

 A ‘staff mission’ account notes spending on initiatives that celebrate and recognise staff achievements such as long service awards and Mission Heroes awards (for those going over and above their role), which cost, in total. under €2,000 annually.